Doug Stewart © 1994-2018

 - Coe, Anne and Madeleine Dunphy.

 Here is the Southwestern Desert.
 New York: Hyperion Books For Children, 1995.
 Hardcover with dust jacket, unpaged (32 pages), 14 color illustrations.
 Text by Madeleine Dunphy, illustrated by Anne Coe.
 From the dust jacket: "Here Is the Southwestern Desert explores the elements that build the chain of life in the Sonoran Desert.
 From the cactus to the hawk to the lizard to the roadrunner to the tree to the bobcat to the badger to the squirrel to the coyote to the snake to the hare, and, finally, from the hare back again to the cactus, no single one can exist without the others.
 Madeleine Dunphy has created a cumulative poem that gathers in all the warm and native elements that make the American Southwest such a mystical place.
 And Anne Coes stunning paintings capture the magical colors that bounce off the rocks and streak the sky in the Sonoran Desert."
 This is a very handsome volume in a series of illustrated books for children on the natural world.
 Anne Coe did the marvelous illustrations and they beautifully capture the desert landscape, its plants, and animals.
 Even if they don't tell you, if you know the Superstition Mountain-Goldfield area they will look very familiar.
-See the publisher's website for other illustrations.
 There is a new edition: Berkeley: Web of Life Children's Books, 2007.
 Hardcover and paperback, 32 pages with illustrations.
-Their website.
 Coe's work can also be seen in Schenck, listed below.

 - 1995. $14.95/? signed by illustrator.